Reference Signals

 Other Properties:

-All of the parameters mentioned above are directly available.
+All the parameters mentioned above are directly available.
 Here is a list of additional properties:

 - numPorts: